JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Don’t worry!
 Done’t worry!” he said, “Jack come here let me show you something,” he said as he walked into the bedroom next door.

 I followed and as I walked in, I saw him rummage through a nightstand next to the bed.
-The room itself was decorated in what could only be described as basic Russian gaudy.
-That meant it was all tricked out with all of the kind of ornate and over-decorated flourishes that aspires to make the place seem as if it was a fancy mansion despite the fact that—when all is said and done—it was a dumpy post-war apartment next to a highway offramp.
+The room itself was decorated in what could only be described as basic, aspirational Russian gaudy.
+That meant it was all tricked out with all of the kinds of ornate and over-decorated flourishes that aspires to make the place seem as if it was a fancy, luxurious mansion despite the fact that—when all is said and done—it was actually a small bedroom dumpy post-war apartment next to a highway off-ramp.

  Lots of mirrors and details that made you feel like you lived in a playhouse, but for real.